DevTK0/Lightspeed-React/README.md

   - Supabase is used instead as it more suitable for MVP development and smaller projects.
 - Prisma ORM
   - I ended up not using ORMs as I found that they often slowed down development by quite a lot.
 Not only do you still need to manage your database, but you also need to learn about the ORM layer, the apis, migrations etc.
+- Kysely
+  - Kysely combined with kysely-codegen is a great way to get typesafety from your sql queries.
+  - Here, I opted to stick with Supabase as it also allows me to do the same thing.
+  - Also, since I'm using Supabase for Auth (and potentially other features in the future), I wanted better integration with the supabase client (using Kysely would have broken integration with RLS etc.).

 ## Core Guidelines